juliavinai/juliavinai/README.md

 - Learning slowly and intentionally, giving myself room to explore both technology and the human experience

-**i’m currently reading:**
-- _The Hour of the Star_ — Clarice Lispector
-- _A Mind at Play_ — Rob Goodman & Jimmy Soni
-- _Revolution in Poetic Language_ — Julia Kristeva

 ---

 ### where you can find me